SEAN: The weekend of Anime NYC, and I am… not in a hotel room in New York City. Boo. Still, there will be virtual con, I’m sure.

 ASH: Okay, both of these sound like something I should check out.

-MELINDA: Same here.
+MJ: Same here.

 SEAN: Star Wars: Rebels is the manga adaptation of the popular series, and comes from LINE Corporation.